We Love Doodles

 The ricin in castor beans can cause all kinds of problems if ingested, including:

-Given these potential side effects, why do so many vets sign off on castor oil for dogs?
+Given these potential side effects, why do so many vets sign off on castor oil for dogs’ ears and other ailments?
 The answer is that it’s all to do with how you apply it.
-Let’s have a look at a few circumstances where, far from being fatal, castor oil is good for dogs.
+Let’s have a look at a few circumstances where castor oil is good for dogs and far from lethal.

 More Dog Questions: Can Dogs Take Mucinex and Can Dogs Eat Rice Krispies?